konnektr-io/ontomanager/README.md

 ### Visualizing Ontologies

-- The ontology classes and relationships are visualized in a tree structure.
+- The ontology classes and properties are visualized in a tree structure.
-- Click on a class to view its details and relationships.
+- Click on a resource to view its details and relationships.
+- The trees are generated as follows:
+  - **Classes**: The ontology quads with subClassOf predicate are used to generate the class tree.
+All nodes of type rdfs:Class or owl:Class are considered to be classes.
+  - **Decomposition**: The decomposition (or partonomy) of classes is visualized by following the restrictions on any property that has 'hasPart' in its URI (should be configurable in the future).
+  - **Properties**: The ontology quads with subPropertyOf predicate are used to generate the class tree.
+All nodes of type rdfs:Property, owl:ObjectProperty, owl:DatatypeProperty, owl:AnnotationProperty are considered to be properties.
+  - **Individuals**: The ontology quads with rdf:type predicate are used to generate the tree.
+Nodes that had an rdf:type object that is not a class or property are considered to be individuals.

+### Editing Resources

+- Make sure to select an ontology to edit in the header.
+- Editing is only possible in ontologies stored in Github repository with write access.
+- Click on a resource to view its details.
+The resource is defined in the selected ontology if it's bold, but additional information can be added in different ontologies as well.
+- Either add/edit/remove objects from any of the existing properties, add new properties or remove properties.
+- Either commit the changes or discard them.
+Committing the changes will serialize the ontology to turtle and will overwrite the existing file in the repository.

 ## Contact